-In 1920 the statue was finally placed in Reservoir Park at a location that was hidden behind shrubbery in an attempt to hide the dancing nudes.
-A story goes that after The Dance of Eternal Spring was first erected that Amanda and a friend from Fishing Creek Valley visited the fountain.
-Her friend, not knowing the nymphs were modeled after Amanda, asked Amanda if she could ever imagine posing as a nude model.
-Amanda, keeping her career a secret, replied she could never image posing nude.
+In 1920 the statue was finally placed in Reservoir Park at a location hidden behind shrubbery in an attempt to hide the dancing nudes.
+A story goes that after The Dance of Eternal Spring was first erected, Straw and a friend from Fishing Creek Valley visited the fountain.
+Her friend, not knowing the nymphs were modeled after Straw, asked Amanda if she could ever imagine posing as a nude model.
+Amanda, keeping her career and the truth a secret, replied she could never image posing nude.

-The fountain was moved to the Municipal Rose Garden that was located along Third Street in 1938.
+The fountain was moved in 1938 to the Municipal Rose Garden which was located along Third Street.
 The moving of the fountain created a lot of interest at the time.
 How would the nudes be transported from place to place?
 Would citizens be offended by the nude figures being transported through the city?
 One group wanted it covered with a sheet.
-Another group wanted it moved at night.
 Another group suggested it should be covered up and moved at night.
 Others wanted it placed it a large box truck.
 The debate came to an end when a city official stated he did not think it would necessary to cover the fountain during transport.
 When the fountain was moved it was placed on the back of a truck and moved without incident.

-On September 15, 1938, the fountain was dedicated as a part of the gardens.
-It sat there until February of 1971 when the hospital asked the city officials to remove the statue so they could expand.
+On September 15, 1938, the fountain was dedicated as a part of the Municipal Rose Garden, mostly forgotten.
+In February 1971, the Harrisburg Hospital asked city officials to remove the statue so they could expand.

-In July 1971, spectators watched as a crane lowered the fountain onto a small island in the midst of Italian Lake.
+In July 1971, spectators watched as a crane lowered the fountain onto a small island in the middle of Italian Lake.
 Amanda was among those watching the fountain being placed.